YasmeenAli31/YasmeenAli31/README.md

 <h3 align="left">Summary</h3>

 <p align="left">

- 👨‍💻 With 7 years of experience as a  Php,Laravel Developer, I have a proven track record in developing high-quality and maintainable software for  platforms.
+ 👨‍💻 I started my journey since 7 yearsas a  Php,Laravel Developer, I have a proven track record in developing high-quality and maintainable software for  platforms.
  My technical proficiency in PHP, Laravel coupled with my problem-solving skills and team collaboration abilities, have led to significant improvements in system efficiency and user engagement.

  -  I worked on a Educational system , tourism systems , advertisements system and e-commerce systems  using laravel while working In the company using laravel.

  -  I Worked on Integrate with third party service( payment gateway , otp , firebase cloud messaging)

+ -  I Dealed with the operating system by command line using bash and batch script

+ -  I Built a database using SQL

+ -  I Dealed with Search Engine Algolia ,elasticsearch

+  - Iam working with appling laravel software principle , Design Pattern

+  - I Worked on Role And Permissions

+ - I worked on monolithic , microservices projects
 </p>

 <hr   style="height:1px;"/>